Yashashree125/DTC-Guide-Vehicle-Predictive-Maintenance-with-Report-Generation/README.md

-# DTCGuide-Vehicle-Predictive-Maintenance-with-Report-Generation
+# DTC Guide-Vehicle-Predictive-Maintenance-with-Report-Generation

-# Vehicle Predictive Maintenance and Diagnostic Report Generation System

 This project presents an intelligent, end-to-end platform for **predictive maintenance and real-time fault diagnosis** in the automotive sector.
 Leveraging machine learning and Retrieval-Augmented Generation (RAG), the system enables early detection of mechanical issues, predicts Diagnostic Trouble Codes (DTCs), and generates comprehensive diagnostic reports based on OBD data.
-Designed as a full-stack application, it integrates seamlessly into service centers, fleet operations, and OEM systems.
+Designed as a full-stack application, it integrates seamlessly into service centres, fleet operations, and OEM systems.

 ## 🔧 Features